Valkyrie64/learning-journal-GP-2025/README.md

 Solution: Once an enemy was killed, the score in the top left should increase by 10, but this wasn't happening.
 The reason why was because I was using the legacy UI system scripting to try and access TMP related components.

 Time Spent: 30 mins, 11:00 - 11:30

+##Problem: Removing Enemies After Level Transition

+Solution: First I tried iterating through the game object list that had been created to keep only 5 enemies on screen, then destroy the game object and remove the element reference.
+After some trial and error with checking that the for loop was targeting the right list index and that the correct list was being iterated through, I was unable to make this work.

+Next I tried making the enemies instantiate into an empty game object that I could then delete all the children of.
+This also didn't work as I would have needed to restructure a lot of the previous code and it would have been a better choice if I couldn't find another fix.

+Finally, I tried a much simpler process of finding any game object with the tag "Enemy" in the hierarchy and destroying them from there.
+This worked very well, after reordering some of the lines of code so that the destroyed objects in the transition didn't count towards enemies killed by the player.

+Time Spent: 95 mins, 15:00 - 16:35